vinta/awesome-python/README.md

 * [funcy](https://github.com/Suor/funcy) - A fancy and practical functional tools.
 * [Toolz](https://github.com/pytoolz/toolz) - A collection of functional utilities for iterators, functions, and dictionaries.
 * [CyToolz](https://github.com/pytoolz/cytoolz/) - Cython implementation of Toolz: High performance functional utilities.
+* [highlander](https://github.com/chriscannon/highlander) - A Python decorator that helps ensure that a Python Process is running only once.

 ## Third-party APIs